tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 Instead of just one formula, we give `umxRAM` a list of `umxPaths` to specify all the lines, boxes, and circles in the figure above.

 With `umxPath`, you can specify a variance (a 2-headed path originating and terminating on one variable) with the argument `var =`
-To specify a mean (a path from the constant one to a variable), just use the argument `means =`
+To specify a mean (a path from the constant one to a variable), just use the argument `means =`.
+You can learn more about umxPath in the help and in this chapter on [using umxPath](/models/tutorial/ram/2020/10/10/umxPath.html).

 Just like `lm`, `umxRAM` runs the model automatically for you when it is complete. (re-run models anytime with `mxRun`)